-F5 will receive net proceeds of \$25,748,000 from the sale of 2,860,000 shares of common stock at the initial public offering price of \$10.00 per share after deducting underwriting commissions and discounts of \$2,002,000 and estimated expenses of \$850,000.
+F5 will receive net proceeds of \$28,407,800 from the sale of 2,860,000 shares of common stock at an assumed initial public offering price of \$11.00 per share after deducting estimated underwriting commissions and discounts of \$2,202,200 and estimated expenses of \$850,000.
 We will not receive any proceeds from the sale of common stock by the selling shareholder.

 The principal purpose of this offering is to create a public market for the common stock of F5.

-We intend to use the proceeds of this offering for working capital and general corporate purposes, including increased expenditures for sales and marketing, research and development and professional services and technical support.
-We intend to use approximately \$6.0 million from the net proceeds of this offering to expand our sales and marketing capabilities, approximately \$5.0 million to fund increases in our research and development activities and approximately \$3.0 million to expand our professional services and technical support capabilities.
+We intend to use the proceeds of this offering for working capital and general corporate purposes.
 We may also use some of the proceeds for strategic acquisitions of products and technologies that will complement or extend our existing Internet traffic management solutions, although we are not currently planning any of these transactions.
 Pending these uses, we intend to invest the net proceeds of the initial public offering in investment grade interest-bearing securities.